Carbon-Labs/whitepapers/uto.md

 #### How does an ICO typically work?
 To be able to understand how a UTO works, we need to first look at how a typical ICO works.

+> The following view is representative of the majority of ICOs, however there are examples whose tokens have utility within the ecosystem that they were created.
+In which case, the ICO token has a more tangible value and usecase.

 **A definition first**

 An unregulated means by which funds are raised for a new cryptocurrency venture.
 An Initial Coin Offering (ICO) is used by startups to bypass the rigorous and regulated capital-raising process required by venture capitalists or banks.
 In an ICO campaign, a percentage of the cryptocurrency is sold to early backers of the project in exchange for legal tender or other cryptocurrencies.